Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 Prayag is the primary spot for the first hair-offering ritual before Pind Daan.

 - Specialized Priests (Prayagwals): The ritual life at the Sangam is guided by professional hereditary priests known as Prayagwals or Tirtha-purohits.
-These priests are available at the main bathing areas and are organized to serve pilgrims according to their specific family traditions or sampradaya.
+These priests serve pilgrims according to their specific family traditions or sampradaya and are experienced in South Indian customs.

-- Regional Networks: While the nearby holy city of Kashi (Varanasi) has a distinct community of South Indian priests known as Panch Dravids, the priestly networks are often interconnected.
-The Prayagwals in Prayagraj are experienced in facilitating the Theertha Vidhi (sacred pilgrimage rites) for South Indian families, ensuring that the Pind Daan in Prayagraj is performed with respect for their unique customs.
+- Regional Networks: The Prayagwals in Prayagraj are experienced in facilitating the Theertha Vidhi (sacred pilgrimage rites) for Tamil and South Indian families, ensuring that Pind Daan in Prayagraj from Malaysia is performed with respect for your unique ancestral traditions.

 - Logistical Arrangements: The Prayagwals are primarily located in the Daragunj area near the Sangam and can provide logistical support, including dormitory facilities and overseeing the entire pilgrimage process for visiting families.